Effective: March 31, 2023

 If you submit a job application either directly or through a recruiter, our legal basis for processing your personal data is Consent or Legitimate Interest.
 We will use your data in connection with the specific job that you’ve applied for and it will be stored for the duration of your application.
 If we think there may be other roles for which you would be suitable, we will hold your details up to two years after completion of the initial application process.
 We will only do this with your consent except where retention is required by law (for example, candidates from the US, whose details will be held for seven years).

-Your personal information may be passed to or accessed by Spinnaker Support companies both inside and outside the European Economic Area in order to offer relevant job opportunities to you.
+Your personal data may be passed to or accessed by Spinnaker Support companies both inside and outside the European Economic Area in order to offer relevant job opportunities to you.
 You may withdraw your permission for your data to be processed outside the EU by making a request to our team using the Contact details below.
 You can update your CV at any time by simply submitting a new CV.

 Our Partner Portal